 She was born on 9 November 1389, the third child of King Charles VI of France and Isabeau of Bavaria.
-He older siblings died in infancy, so Isabella was the eldest surviving daughter and dearly beloved by her parents.
-Sadly, her dad was mentally ill with “spells” were he couldn’t govern his realm, and France was falling apart at the seams because of it.
+Her older siblings died in infancy, so Isabella was the eldest surviving daughter and dearly beloved by her parents.
+Sadly, her dad would have intermittent episodes of mental illness that made him unable to govern his realm, and France was falling apart at the seams because of it.

 Little Isabella still only 7 years old when she married King Richard II on Halloween of 1396, which produced a hella creepy visual to commemorate the union:

 This marriage was both a shrewd and stupid move on Richard’s part.
 Although she was too young to beget heirs (her husband had the decency to never molest his child bride) she did bring a kind of peace with France.
 At the time, Richard was dealing with enough crap from his own nobles to have the time or inclination to continue his father’s invasion of the continent.

 Richard was very kind to the young girl, and by all accounts she loved her husband – who was in his 30s and handsome — very much.
 His gentle treatment and care of his wife worked in his favour when Richard’s chief enemy, his cousin Henry of Bolingbroke, was exiled to France.
 Initially, the exile was supposed to be for 10 years, but when Henry’s father John of Gaunt died 3 February 1399 the king extended Bolingbroke’s exile for life.
 Moreover, Richard wouldn’t let Bolingbroke inherent Gaunt’s title as Duke of Lancaster.
 Since Bolingbroke was living in Paris, Richard’s father-in-law kindly prevented the potential rebel from leaving the city and raising an army to usurp Richard’s throne.